linuxergr/camera-control-webcam-switch-indicator/README.md

     ![Screenshot](https://imgur.com/MmQeg2Y.png)

-- v4l2-ctl does not provide a direct way to switch Camera, either On, nor Off
+- v4l2-ctl does not provide a direct way to switch Camera, either On, or Off

     ![Screenshot](https://imgur.com/wF4RCu5.png)
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------